lucasDonatello/ekf_localization_pammer/README.md

 # EKF localization Pammer
 This is an Extended Kalman Filter (EKF) localization implementation with a Turtlebot3 in ROS (Robot Operating System).
+The repository contains a Ubuntu 20.04 Docker container, with ROS preinstalled.
+The relevant package for the implementation is "pammer".

 ## Launch
 **To run the application, execute the start.launch launchfile** in the pammer package.
 This will launch: